yacoma/morepath-realworld-example-app/README.md

 (env) $ gunicorn conduit.run
 ```

-You can go to <http://localhost:8000> to see the UI.
+You can access the conduit server at <http://localhost:8000/api>.

 You can also start the server on another host/port: